threadi/wp-personio-integration-light/readme.txt

 * Now compatible with the WordPress-plugin AMP
 * And now compatibly with the WordPress-plugin PDF Generator for WP to print your positions as PDF in frontend
 * Check for and re-install missing cron-events (e.g. for automatically import positions) if they are missing
-* Removed 5 minutes cronjob as it is discouraged by WordPress (TODO Migrate)
+* Removed short intervals for cronjobs as it is discouraged by WordPress
 * Removed support for multilingual-plugins to detect the actual language (this is now only in Pro-plugin)
 * Removed usage of filter in classic widgets
 * Mark the filter options on Block "Personio Positions" as deprecated incl. warning for user to use Filter Block instead